 You can view your accumulated contribution balance online through your myLAGERS account.

-When an employer has elected the non-contributory refund, this means the employer at one point required employees to contribute, have been non-contributory for at least 2 years and chose to refund active employees’ contributions plus interest.
+When an employer has elected the active member refund, this means the employer at one point required employees to contribute, have not required contributions for at least 2 years and chose to refund active employees’ contributions plus interest.